 Show only films or videos that have been acquired legally.

-For questions about publicity for films and videos, please contact Carmen Greenlee (x3286; ), Instructional Media Services Librarian or Judy Montgomery (x3749; ), Associate Librarian.
+For questions about publicity for films and videos, please contact Carmen Greenlee (x3286; ), Humanities and Media Librarian or Judy Montgomery (x3749; ), Associate Librarian.
 Guidelines for ordering videos for the library collection are available here.
 Departments sponsoring public performances of videos or films must seek permission from the film’s distributing agent.
 Carmen Greenlee will be glad to provide assistance in identifying copyright holders.

 These guidelines are available on the Library Gateway and the Language Media Center web site and will soon be accompanied by more detailed information about copyright law as it pertains to instructional use of film and video.